Financial Aid & Scholarship Services

 - Having a high school diploma or a recognized equivalent such as a General Educational Development (GED) certificate or

-- Completing a high school education in a home-school setting approved under state law.
+- Completing a high school education in a home-school setting approved under state law or

-If you were enrolled in college in an eligible program or career school prior to July 2, 2012, you may show you are qualified to obtain a higher education by:
+- If you were enrolled in college in an eligible program or career school prior to July 2, 2012, you may show you are qualified to obtain a higher education by either:

-- Passing an approved ability-to-benefit test (if you don't have a diploma or GED, a college can administer a test to determine whether you can benefit from the education offered at that school);
+- Having passed an approved ability-to-benefit test (if you don't have a diploma or GED, a college can administer a test to determine whether you can benefit from the education offered at that school) or

 - Completing six credit hours or equivalent course work toward a degree or certificate (you may not receive aid while earning the six credit hours)